 The Pier 311⁄2 marginal wharf is currently the embarkation point for visitors to Alcatraz Island, a major tourist destination run by the National Park Service (NPS).
 NPS has partnered with Golden Gate National Parks Conservancy (GGNPC), and GGNPC selected Alcatraz Cruise as its ferry concessionaire.
-Both parties are working together with the Port to transform the site, which was constructed for relatively shortterm use, into a first-class embarkation site with the option to lease for up to 50 years.
+Both parties are working together with the Port to transform the site, which was constructed for relatively short-term use, into a first-class embarkation site with the option to lease for up to 50 years.
 The long-term designation of the site as the entry to Alcatraz incentivizes a significant investment to create high-quality visitor amenities and interpretation.
 The proposed project includes: (1) renovation of the interiors of the Piers 31 and 33 bulkheads (approximately 18,000 square feet of gross leasable area); (2) improvements to 43,000 square feet of marginal wharf for a pedestrian-only area with public open space, passenger queueing, and site circulation; (3) addition of a second float to increase ferry capacity; (4) improvements to 13,200 square feet of support, storage, and parking area within the Pier 31 and Pier 33 sheds; (5) installation of shoreside electrical power for hybrid-electric ferry vessels; and (6) repairs to the substructure of the Pier 311⁄2 marginal wharf.
 The Port Commission and the Board of Supervisors endorsed a term sheet for the project in 2016.
 The Port Commission approved entitlements and transaction documents in June 2018, and the Board of Supervisors approved the project in September 2018.
 Construction will be phased, with multiple parties performing the work under different leases with different start dates.
 Repairs and improvements to the substructure of Pier 311⁄2 and adjacent apron structures were completed in 2019.
-Due to the economic effects of the pandemic, construction on the tenant-led improvements has been delayed.
-While this delay was unforeseen, the lease requires that improvements be completed by 2024.
-The Port's tenants at the site are pursuing the improvements, and the Port expects construction to begin in 2023.
+The Port's tenants at the site are pursuing the improvements, and construction of phase 1 improvements to the Pier 31 bulkhead will begin at the end of 2023.
+Full build-out of the site is expected to be completed by fiscal year 2025.

-Management's Discussion and Analysis (Unaudited) For the Years Ended June 30, 2022 and 2021
+Management's Discussion and Analysis (Unaudited) For the Years Ended June 30, 2023 and 2022